purva0231/Emotify/README.md

 3. If the captured image is unclear due to poor lighting, motion blur, or facial misalignment, the system automatically retries the capture process.
 4. The image is preprocessed by resizing and converting it to grayscale.
 5. The preprocessed image is passed to the custom CNN model for emotion classification.
-6. The model identifies one of the seven emotions: Happy, Sad, Angry, Fear, Neutral, Surprise, or Disgust.
+6. The model identifies one of the seven emotions: Happy, Sad, Angry, Fear, Neutral, or Surprise.
 7. The detected emotion and timestamp are stored for mood tracking.
 8. The YouTube API fetches emotion-specific songs and automatically plays a suitable recommendation.
 9. A list of additional recommended songs is displayed for the user.